DevOps-2024-group-p/maxitwit/report/report.md

 * TODO sentence about our pipelines using root users which violates [PloP](https://www.paloaltonetworks.com/cyberpedia/what-is-the-principle-of-least-privilege)

+According to the documentation that can be found [Restricitons to ssh](https://superuser.com/questions/1751932/what-are-the-restrictions-to-ssh-stricthostkeychecking-no), we are aware that setting the flag for StrictHostKeyChecking to "no", might result in malicious parties being able to access the super user console of our system.
+Setting it to yes would prevent third parties from enterying our system and only known hosts would be able to.

 ### Scaling strategy

 We used Docker Swarm for horizontal scaling.
 The strategy is defined in [compose.yml](https://github.com/DevOps-2024-group-p/maxitwit/blob/main/remote_files/compose.yaml).